-This 180-hour technical diploma is offered at the New Richmond and Rice Lake campuses.
+This 108-hour technical diploma is offered at the New Richmond and Rice Lake campuses.

-This program meets the educational requirements for licensure in Wisconsin, and it's approved by the Wisconsin EMS Unit follows the National Emergency Medical Services Educational Standards.
+This program meets the educational requirements for licensure in Wisconsin and it's approved by the Wisconsin Department of Health Services and follows the National Registry of EMT's.

 Advance your Skills